Know exactly how many pine straw bales you need

 Pine straw typically needs refreshing every 6-12 months depending on the variety, depth applied, climate, and sun exposure.
 Longleaf pine straw lasts the longest at 10-14 months because its longer, thicker needles decompose more slowly.
 Slash pine straw holds up for 8-12 months, while loblolly straw decomposes in 6-9 months.
 Beds in full sun with heavy rainfall will need refreshing sooner than shaded, sheltered beds.
 Rather than removing old straw, most professionals recommend adding a fresh 2-inch layer on top of the existing decomposing base.

 Pine straw works well around many vegetables and herbs, particularly those that prefer slightly acidic soil such as tomatoes, peppers, potatoes, and strawberries.
-Despite a common myth, pine straw does not significantly acidify soil as it decomposes โ the pH change is negligible according to research from multiple university extension services.
+Despite a common myth, pine straw does not significantly acidify soil as it decomposes.
+The pH change is negligible according to research from multiple university extension services.
 Pine straw mulch helps retain moisture, suppress weeds, and keep soil temperatures stable around vegetable plants.
 Just keep the straw a few inches away from plant stems to prevent moisture buildup and potential rot.

 Pine straw bale prices vary by region, variety, and supplier.
 In the southeastern U.S. where pine straw is harvested, standard bales typically cost $3.50-$5.50 each.
 Longleaf pine straw commands a premium of $5-$8 per bale due to its superior appearance and longevity.
 Outside the Southeast, prices rise to $6-$10 per bale because of shipping costs.
 Buying in bulk (50+ bales) can save 10-20% per bale.
 Many landscape supply companies also offer delivery for an additional flat fee, which is worth it for orders over 25-30 bales.